raphael-group/calder/README.md

 CALDER
 =======================

 CALDER (Cancer Analysis of Longitudinal Data through Evolutionary Reconstruction) is an algorithm for inferring evolutionary phylogenies using multiple longitudinal bulk DNA sequencing samples from the same patient.
-CALDER improves upon current methods by enforcing the evolutionary relationships that are expected between temporally ordered samples.
+CALDER improves upon previous methods by enforcing the evolutionary relationships that are expected between temporally ordered samples.

 Setup
 ------------------------